Note: Include all the layers that you would be creating on this step within the “Buggy and its shadow” group.

 In this step, we would be creating a Vignette to make our subject stand out.
 To start off, go to the Menu bar and click on File > New and use the same settings we used to create our canvas.
 (Refer to Step 1).
 But take note, the background contents should be: WHITE.
 Once it has been created, go to Filter > Distort > Lens Correction.
 Find the tab Vignette and use these settings:

-3 comments on “How to Create A Long Exposure Sunset Image Using Photoshop”
+3 responses to “How to Create A Long Exposure Sunset Image Using Photoshop”

 This is fantastic not only the image but the processes.
 Totally awesome.
 Thanks very much !!!!